Tommy Edman Player Props: Cardinals vs. Mariners

 Tommy Edman At The Plate

-- Edman is hitting .274 with two doubles, a triple, two home runs and nine walks.
+- Edman is batting .262 with two doubles, a triple, two home runs and nine walks.

-- Edman has picked up a hit in 55.6% of his 18 games this year, with at least two hits in 27.8% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.